finsberg/IN1910_H22/book/docs/lectures/python/intro_to_oop.md

 In mathematics, Newton's method is a numerical method for finding the roots of a mathematical function (a root is the point where the function is equal to zero).
 Normally to use Newtons method you need the function itself ($f(x)$), it's derivative ,$\frac{\rm d}{{\rm d}x} f(x)$. which also is a function, and an initial guess $x_0$.

 Let us now assume we are given a function `newton(f, x0, dfdx)` that implements Newton's method.
-The SciPy library for example has the function `scipi.optimize.newton(func, x0, dfdx)`.
+The SciPy library for example has the function `scipy.optimize.newton(func, x0, dfdx)`.
 We want to use this function to find the roots of a function $f(x)$.
 However, we don't know the derivative $f'(x)$ that must be sent in, and we cannot find it analytically.
 What do we do?

 One solution would be to implement the derivative function numerically.
 We can approximate the derivative function in any point using the central finite difference for example,